in-toto/demo/README.md

 # ├── run_demo.py
 # └── run_demo_md.py
 ```

+## Run the demo commands
+Note: if you don't want to type or copy & paste commands and would rather watch
+a script run through the commands, jump to [the last section of this document](#tired-of-copy-pasting-commands)

 ### Define software supply chain layout (Alice)
 First, we will need to define the software supply chain layout.
 To simplify this